Like hard-working catchers of the MLB, we get questions tossed to us day in and day out.

 Calcium supplements are highly recommended, more so than cuttlebones for larger gestating birds.

-if you’re not familiar with cuttlebone, here’s two budgies enjoying themselves.
+If you’re not familiar with cuttlebone, here are two budgies enjoying themselves.

 Large parrots like Macaws and Cockatoos are so destructive that a piece of cuttlebone is like Ulysses S Grant leading the Union Army to victory over the Confederacy in the American Civil War.